Tom Thibodeau

-As a defensive coach, he helped the Houston Rockets rank among the Top 5 in the league in scoring defense and field goal percentage defense from 2004 to 2007, and he has helped his team finish in the league's Top 10 in team defense 15 times.
+As a defensive coach, he helped the Houston Rockets rank among the top 5 in the league in scoring defense and field goal percentage defense from 2004 to 2007, and he has helped his team finish in the league's top 10 in team defense 15 times.
+He was part of the 1999 NBA Finals as an assistant coach with the New York Knicks before joining the Boston Celtics as a defensive coach.
+With the Celtics, he won the 2008 NBA Finals as well as helping guide them back to the 2010 NBA Finals.

+In 2010, he became head coach of the Chicago Bulls.
+He was named the NBA Coach of the Year after leading the Bulls to a 62-win season.
+He was head coach of the Minnesota Timberwolves from 2016 to 2019, before becoming the Knicks' head coach.
+He won the Coach of the Year award again in 2021 after leading the Knicks to their first playoff berth in eight seasons.
+In 2025, he led the Knicks to their first conference finals appearance in 25 years, and was fired at the end of the season.
 He has coached in 214 playoff games as an assistant coach, associate head coach, and head coach.

-Also, he was part of the 1999 NBA Finals as an assistant coach with the New York Knicks before joining the Boston Celtics, with whom he won the 2008 NBA Finals as well as helping guide them back to the 2010 NBA Finals, serving as a defensive coach.
-In 2011, he was named the NBA Coach of the Year after leading the Chicago Bulls to a 62-win season, and would win the award again in 2021 after leading the Knicks to their first playoff berth in eight seasons.
+Early life

+Thibodeau was born on January 17, 1958, in New Britain, Connecticut.
+He attended New Britain High School, where he excelled in basketball.

-College and early coaching career
+College career

-Thibodeau played basketball at Salem State College, serving as captain during the 1980-81 season.
-During his time with the Vikings, the six-foot-two-inch Thibodeau helped Salem State to consecutive Division III national tournaments (1980–81).
-In 1980, Thibodeau helped Salem State to the league championship and the school's first NCAA Tournament bid.
+Thibodeau played basketball at Salem State College, serving as captain during the 1980–81 season.
+During his time with the Vikings, the six-foot-two-inch Thibodeau helped Salem State reach consecutive Division III national tournaments (1980, 1981).
+In 1980, Thibodeau helped Salem State win the league championship and the school's first NCAA Tournament bid.

+Coaching career

+Salem State (1981–1985)

 Upon graduating, he became an assistant coach at the school in 1981.
 In 1984, at age 25, he became head coach at Salem State after serving three years as an assistant.

+Harvard (1985–1989)

 One season later he became an assistant coach at Harvard University, where he spent the next four seasons.

 While coaching in college, Thibodeau attended coaching clinics and visited the practices of many of the top coaches in the U.S., including Hall of Fame coaches Bobby Knight, Rick Pitino, Hubie Brown, Gary Williams, Morgan Wootten, and Jim Calhoun.
 In 1987, Thibodeau befriended Bill Musselman, a former head coach in the NBA, ABA and NCAA who was coaching the Albany Patroons of the Continental Basketball Association.
 According to the New York Times, "the Patroons’ practices, the attention to detail, the efficiency, the sheer number of offensive sets, fed into Thibodeau's addiction."

-Professional career
+Minnesota Timberwolves (1989–1991)

-After four years at Harvard, he entered the NBA in 1989, as an assistant coach with an expansion team, the Minnesota Timberwolves, who had hired Bill Musselman as the team's first head coach.
+After four years at Harvard, he entered the National Basketball Association (NBA) in 1989, as an assistant coach with an expansion team, the Minnesota Timberwolves, who had hired Bill Musselman as the team's first head coach.
 Prior to the 1991–92 season, he joined the Seattle SuperSonics as an advance scout.